3 arrested after pro-Trump, anti-Trump protesters clash

 Police say a group of Trump supporters tried to enter a bar in the city after the march when they were confronted by anti-Trump demonstrators.
 A fight broke out, during which a pro-Trump protester and a police officer were assaulted.

-Two anti-Trump demonstrators were charged with assaulting the Trump supporter following the fight.
+Two anti-Trump demonstrators were charged with assaulting the Trump supporter.
 Police say the Trump supporter suffered a minor mouth injury.
-A third person has been charged with assaulting the police officer, and a fourth was issued a citation.
+A third person was charged with assaulting the police officer, and a fourth person was issued a citation.

-Police have not released the identities of those involved in the fight.

 Comments